FlipperPA/at-t-pihole/README.md

-# Setting Up Pi Hole with AT&T Fiber
+# Setting Up Pi Hole with AT&T Fiber's BGW320-505 Router

 AT&T Fiber internet service is one of the worst I've encountered, and I'm from the home of Comcast's Xfinity, so that's saying something.
 They engage in more dark patterns than any ISP I have seen: